lzhang10/tmk_keyboard/converter/usb_usb/README.lzhang.md

 2: kinesis adv2
 3: magic keyboard for VNC under MacOS

-To set default layer, press SPACE+number while plugging the keyboard.
+To set default layer, press SPACE+number while plugging the leonardo USB cable into computer.

 use `sudo hid_listen` to see debug messages.